schuerik/uberdot/docs/sphinx/source/usage/example-configuration.rst

    # This profile contains configs that I use on all of my laptops
    class Laptop(Profile):
        def generate(self):
+           # Automate multimonitor if hdmi is plugged in
            link("hdmi_plugin.sh")
+           # Start ssh server if connect to my own private network
            cd("/etc/NetworkManager")
            link("sshOnConnect.sh", directory="dispatcher.d")